fa7i3/Credit_Risk_Analysis/README.md

 ## Recall:
 According to the models and the pictures above, the Easy Ensemble Classifier model had the highest recall for high risk applicants which is 92%; while both the SMOTE oversampling and Balanced Random Forest Classifier models have the lowest balanced accuracy at approximately 62%.
 This shows that the Easy Ensemble Classifier model was good at detecting high risk applicants.

 According to all the results above, I would recommend the Easy Ensemble Classifier model but with a little caution.
-This is due to the fact that it was able to detect high risk applicants and can be used to detct more high risk candidates.
+This is due to the fact that it was able to detect high risk applicants and can be used to detect more high risk candidates.